-A fun, fresh, timely debut novel about the uproarious adventures that befall the Palacio family during their disastrous illegal residence in Trinidad that poignantly captures the complexities of dysfunctional families and passionate (but sometimes messy) romance.
+A “sparkling account” (Publishers Weekly) of the uproarious adventures that befall the Palacio family during their disastrous illegal residence in Trinidad that poignantly captures the complexities of dysfunctional families and passionate (but sometimes messy) romance.

 To say that the year that follows is tumultuous for the Palacios is an understatement.
 But in the midst of the turmoil appears Roman—Ugly’s distractingly gorgeous right-hand man.
 And although she knows it’s terrible and quite possibly dangerous, Yola just can’t help but give in to the attraction.
 Where, though, do Roman’s loyalties lie?
 And could this wildly inappropriate romance just be the antidote to a terrible year of Ugly?

-Combining the spark of Imbolo Mbue with the irresistible wit of Maria Semple, One Year of Ugly brilliantly explores cross-cultural struggles and assimilation from a unique immigrant perspective and introduces us to an extraordinary new voice in contemporary fiction.
+Combining the spark of Imbolo Mbue with the irresistible wit of Maria Semple, One Year of Ugly is “a delightfully fun, enormously fresh debut” (Bookreporter) that brilliantly explores cross-cultural struggles and assimilation from a unique immigrant perspective and introduces us to an extraordinary new voice in contemporary fiction.

 Caroline Mackenzie is a freelance translator living in Trinidad.
 She was shortlisted for the 2017 Commonwealth Short Story Prize and her nonfiction articles are regularly featured in regional magazines MACO People and MACO Caribbean Living.
 Her short fiction has been published in literary journals around the world.
 One Year of Ugly is her first novel.